 Ørsted is a growing green energy major and global leader in climate action.
 With us you’ll play a part in driving change towards a green energy future.
 You’ll grow your talent in a fast-paced and high-growth industry where you have plenty of opportunities to learn and develop through challenging assignments and industry-leading experts.
 Here, you can perform in a friendly work environment based on trust, respect, and collaboration.

 Shape the future with us

-Please don’t hesitate to contact Marc Centhner, Head of Department, on (Denmark +45) 50452080, if you’d like to know more about the position.
-If you need to request any adjustments to working practices, working patterns, or the assessment or interview process we're happy to discuss alternative arrangements.
+Please don’t hesitate to contact Talent Acquisition Operations MY, Senior Talent Acquisition Partner, on talentacquisitionMY@orsted.com, if you’d like to know more about the position.
+If you need to request any adjustments or accommodations to working practices, working patterns, or the assessment or interview process, we're happy to discuss alternative arrangements.

 Please note that for your application to be taken into consideration, you must submit your application via our online career pages and answer the screening questions relevant for your country.